eth-medical-ai-lab/smmile/README.md

 We introduce **SMMILE** (Stanford Multimodal Medical In-context Learning Evaluation), the first multimodal medical ICL benchmark.
 A set of clinical experts curated ICL problems to scrutinize MLLM's ability to learn multimodal tasks at inference time from context.

+## Updates

+- **[September 18, 2025]** 🎉 SMMILE has been accepted to NeurIPS 2025 Datasets and Benchmarks Track!
+Thanks to all collaborators and the community for your support.
+- **[June 30, 2024]** 🔥 We release SMMILE: the first multimodal medical in-context learning benchmark curated by clinical experts.
+Check out the [paper](https://arxiv.org/abs/2506.21355) and the [code](https://github.com/eth-medical-ai-lab/smmile).

 ## Dataset Access

 The SMMILE dataset is available on HuggingFace: